killermann/barkslikeadogma/content/the-good-the-bad-the-smugly/using-one-tenet-to-refute-another.md

 > "For the master's tools will never dismantle the master's house.
 They may allow us temporarily to beat him at his own game, but they will never enable us to bring about genuine change."

-**We need avoid wielding one tenet of SJD to dismantle another.** Want to discuss this article?
-Or the this idea in general?
-[Head over to the community](https://community.sjmd.space/t/using-one-tenet-to-refute-another).

-Then let's take this one step further...
+**We need avoid wielding one tenet of SJD to dismantle another.** Then let's take this one step further...